Please ensure Javascript is enabled for purposes of website accessibility

 I now have two pairs of boots, a pair of Simms with studs embedded in the soles, and a pair of Korkers with several interchangeable soles, including the standard rubber Sticky Sole, Felt and the Studded Kling-On Sole.
 The felt soles are reliable on slick stream beds, but there are several jurisdictions where I fish that prohibit these, so felt soles can easily be traded out for studded soles.
 I also have found out the hard way that wearing felt bottomed wading boots in winter can be counter-productive when frost, snow or ice are present.

-the mobile phone tether (in orange) is a handy way to secure my mobile phone
+the mobile phone tether (in orange) is a handy way to secure my mobile device

 I take all my own photography for my blog and rely quite a bit on my handheld mobile phone for this (although I also use a Go Pro Hero for underwater videos).
 At first, I kept the phone in a waterproof case, but this proved impractical as it was a nuisance to remove it from the case and then return it every time I wanted a picture.
 A few years ago, I discovered a device that secures the phone via a silicon bungee or tether that grips the corners of the phone.
 I find it very convenient to be able to take a quick picture with the tether secured to a carabiner hooked on my wader or vest.